exasol/exasol-driver-go/README.md

 #### With Exasol Config

-We recommend using a provided builder to build a connection string:
+We recommend using the provided builder to build a connection string.
+The builder ensures all values are escaped properly.

 ```go
 package main